PowerLedger/powr/docs/src/running-validator/validator-start.md

 If you don’t back up this information, you WILL NOT BE ABLE TO RECOVER YOUR VALIDATOR if you lose access to it.
-If this happens, YOU WILL LOSE YOUR ALLOCATION OF SOL TOO.
+If this happens, YOU WILL LOSE YOUR ALLOCATION OF POWR TOO.

 To back-up your validator identify keypair, **back-up your "validator-keypair.json” file or your seed phrase to a secure location.**

-## More Solana CLI Configuration
+## More CLI Configuration

-Now that you have a keypair, set the solana configuration to use your validator keypair for all following commands:
+Now that you have a keypair, set the configuration to use your validator keypair for all following commands:

 ```bash